aydenp/Ambience/README.md

 1. Open the Xcode project (Ambience.xcodeproj) in Xcode.

-2. Change the app bundle identifier and group identifiers to your own values, and change the team to your own.
+2. Change the app bundle identifier and team to your own.

 3. Build the app and run it on your Mac.